iluvjava/Maths/AMATH 584/Stability and Conditioning.md

 prereq: [[Norm]]

-This is one of the metric used for measure the behavior of linear operator, which under the context of conditioning and stability for linear algebra, forms the basis for comutational algorithm for the condition number.
+This is one of the metric used for measure the behavior of linear operator, which under the context of conditioning and stability for linear algebra, forms the basis for computational algorithm for the condition number.

 ---

 #### Conceptually Speaking
-Conditionaing and stability are property of the funtions that maps things from an input space to the output space of the function.
+Conditioning and stability are property of the functions that maps things from an input space to the output space of the function.

 ##### Conditioning
- Pertubates the inputs and how does it change the output of the function.
+ Perturbates the inputs and how does it change the output of the function.
  * Well-Conditioned:
    * Small changes in x is also going to cause small changes in the output of the function f.
  * Ill-Conditioned:
  	* Small changes in the x causes huge changes in the output of the function.

-This idea is relavent to controling the error because if reflects how the round off errors could potentially got scaled up when smalle numerical errors are introduced.
+This idea is relevant to controlling the error because if reflects how the round off errors could potentially got scaled up when smaller numerical errors are introduced.

  ##### Stability
- Behaviours of the algorithm under pertubations.
+ Behaviors of the algorithm under perturbations

  ---